A complete guide to OCR B GCSE Geography

 Global resource use, food security, and how the UK and the wider world manage food, water, and energy.
 The focus is on whether current resource use is sustainable, and what alternatives exist.

 Common mistake Students sometimes describe topics rather than answer the enquiry.
 "Mumbai has lots of slums" is description.
 "Mumbai's growth has created challenges around housing, but informal settlements like Dharavi also support millions of livelihoods" is enquiry.
-The mark schemes reward the second.
+Mark schemes reward analysis over description.

 Paper 3 and fieldwork